BACHELOR OF ARTS | BACHELOR OF FINE ARTS | DUAL DEGREE | MINOR

 - and Interaction.

 In subsequent semesters students in Fine Art Studio and Thesis courses are presented with content-driven assignments geared to guide you towards an increased understanding of your own artistic practices in relation to the contemporary art world, meaning students can choose work in any medium.
 Courses of focused study include ceramics, painting and drawing, photography, printmaking, sculpture and performance and time-based media.

 BACHELOR OF ARTS

-The BA degree in Fine Arts is a full-time program where students balance studio-based work with other academic programs of study.
-Fine Arts students are encouraged to cross boundaries of conventional visual, technical and conceptual boundaries as well as to engage with the history and traditions of art.
+The BA degree in Fine Arts is a full-time program requiring 48 credits of fine arts and art history courses out of the total 120 credits to graduate.
+Students balance studio-based work with other academic programs of study.
+Fine Arts students are encouraged to cross conventional visual, technical and conceptual boundaries as well as to engage with the history and traditions of art.
 Working at a research university prepares students to respond to the complexity of possibilities facing the contemporary artist.
 The program emphasizes a critical and creative relationship between content and form, an awareness of art historical connections, and engagement with the contexts of creative production.

 DUAL BACHELOR OF ARTS IN FINE ARTS & ART HISTORY